eclipse-hono/hono/site/content/contributing.md

 For you as a contributor, the following preliminary steps are required in order for us to be able to accept your contribution:

 1. Sign the [Eclipse Foundation Contributor License Agreement](https://eclipse.org/contribute/cla).
    In order to do so:

    * Obtain an Eclipse Foundation user ID.
 Anyone who currently uses Eclipse Bugzilla or Gerrit systems already has one of those.
 If you don't already have an account simply [register on the Eclipse web site](https://dev.eclipse.org/site_login/createaccount.php).
-   * Once you have your account, log in to the [projects portal](https://projects.eclipse.org/), select *My Account* and then the *Contributor License Agreement* tab.
+   * Once you have your account, log in to the [Eclipse Project Portal](https://projects.eclipse.org/), select *My Account* and then the *Contributor License Agreement* tab.

 1. Add your GiHub username to your Eclipse Foundation account.
 Log in to Eclipse and go to [Edit my account](https://dev.eclipse.org/site_login/myaccount.php).